Most Talked-About Controversies Linked to Paris Hilton

 May 4, 2007: Hilton sentenced to jail for probation violation

-June 5, 2007: Hilton begins jail term
+June 5, 2007: Hilton begins her jail term

 June 7, 2007: Hilton resentenced to home confinement

-On June 7, 2007, Los Angeles County Sheriff, Lee Baca signed an order resentencing Paris Hilton to 40 days of home confinement with an electronic monitoring device due to an unspecified medical condition.
+On June 7, 2007, Los Angeles County Sheriff Lee Baca signed an order resentencing Paris Hilton to 40 days of home confinement with an electronic monitoring device due to an unspecified medical condition.

-June 2007: Public Opinion
+June 2007: Unsympathetic Public Sentiment

 According to a June 2007 Gallup poll, nearly two-thirds of Americans (63%) felt very unsympathetic toward Paris Hilton.

-June 26, 2007: Mika Brzezinski Refuses to Report
+June 26, 2007: Morning Joe Refusal to Report

 On June 26, 2007, Mika Brzezinski refused to read a report about Paris Hilton's release from jail on the broadcast of Morning Joe.

-June 29, 2007: 100% Paris-Free Issue
+June 29, 2007: Us Weekly Paris-Free Issue

 On June 29, 2007, Us Weekly published its first "100% Paris-Free" issue.

-November 2007: Unfriendly Celebrity Ranking
+November 2007: Unfriendly Celebrity Among Children

 Loading Video...